raspberrypilearning/ghostbusters/en/step_7.md

 ## Adding a timer

+--- task ---

-+ Create a new variable called 'time'.
+Create a new variable called 'time'.

+--- /task ---

+--- task ---

-+ Can you add a timer to your Stage to give your player only 10 seconds to catch as many ghosts as possible?
+Can you add a timer to your Stage to give your player only 10 seconds to catch as many ghosts as possible?

 Your timer should:

 + Start at 10 seconds
 + Count down every second

 The game should stop when the timer gets to 0.

 --- hints ---
 --- hint ---